pelotech/jsonnet-controller/README.md

 ## If it isn't, create it (or import the file and set `create_namespace: true`):
 ##    kubectl create ns flux-system
 kubecfg update config/jsonnet/jsonnet-controller.jsonnet
+# To install a specific version of the controller
+kubecfg update --tla-str version=${VERSION} config/jsonnet/jsonnet-controller.jsonnet

 # Using kustomize
 cd config/manager